PaloAltoNetworks/terraform-provider-prismacloud/docs/resources/cloud_account.md

 * `alibaba_cloud` - Alibaba account type spec, defined [below](#alibaba-cloud).

 ### AWS

+> **Lookahead Notice**
+> #### Change in existing behavior of `external_id` field to prevent confused deputy attack on AWS accounts
+> * By September 2022, the `external_id` field in resource `prismacloud_cloud_account` will not be considered as an input parameter for onboarding AWS account.
+You will have to use the App Provisioner API to generate an External ID.
+This External ID is required to generate the Role ARN and grant Prisma Cloud access to your cloud account.
+The generated External ID will be valid for 30 days.
+If you don’t complete the onboarding flow within this 30-day period, you must generate a new External ID and restart the onboarding workflow.
+> *  While onboarding an AWS account, you must first use the App Provisioner API to generate an External ID and use this External ID to create the AWS stack via CFT.
+> * In resource `prismacloud_cloud_account` the field `external_id` will be converted from `Required` to `Optional` to support the backward compatibility and to ensure that already onboarded AWS accounts should not get impacted, but terraform will ignore the value of `external_id` and will not detect any drift on it irrespective of the value provided in terraform script.

 * `account_id` - (Required) AWS account ID.
 * `enabled` - (Optional, bool) Whether or not the account is enabled (default: `true`).
 * `external_id` - (Required) AWS account external ID.